Court documents say Yale grad student was shot multiple times at close range

 NEW HAVEN, CT (WFSB) -- An arrest warrant for a man accused in the murder of a Yale graduate student was released on Friday.

-After a months-long manhunt, 29-year-old Qinxuan Pan was captured in Alabama and extradited back to New Haven last month.
+After a months-long manhunt, 30-year-old Qinxuan Pan was captured in Alabama and extradited back to New Haven last month.

 He’s accused of killing Yale graduate student Kevin Jiang in New Haven back in February.